QuentinNivon/VBPMN/README_CADP_UPDATE.txt

    corresponding to CADP versions older than 1 year.
 As CADP license files last at most 1 year, removing older folders is safe as they are no longer used by anybody.
 For instance, if the current directory is ``_2024b'', you can remove all directories up to ``_2023a'' included.

+10) /!\ OPTIONAL - ADDING NEW TESTS /!\
+    To add new test cases to the compatibility tests performed to check whether VBPMN is compliant with a new version of CADP, please follow these rules:
+    - If needed, add your new PIF process to the ``vbpmn_transformation/src/main/resources/pif_examples'' directory.
+    - Navigate to the ``vbpmn_transformation/src/test/java/fr/inria/convecs/optimus/compatibility/unit_tests'' directory
+    - Copy/paste one of the ``Test<number>.java'' file and modify its top properties (PIF_FILE_1, PIF_FILE_2, etc.)
+      according to your needs
+    - You can also modify the body of the ``test()'' function if needed, but that may not be necessary in most cases.
+    - That is all!
+Your test has been added to the test suit! :-) You can verify it by performing step 7) ;-)